-The mission San Francisco de Pojoaque was built in the early 1600's.
+The priests and early settlers immediately set about abusing the people, forcing the construction of the San Francisco de Pojoaque mission in the early 1600's.
+The tribe was almost reduced to starvation by the seizure of their food stores and the reduction of their ability to work their own fields.
 Immediately after the Pueblo Revolt of 1680, Pojoaque was abandoned and the people moved to places where they felt safer from any Spanish reprisals.

-Around 1706 people began resettling in the pueblo area and by 1712 there were about 80 residents.
-Once New Mexico was in the hands of the Americans, the pueblo started feeling increased pressure from incoming settlers.
+Around 1706 people began resettling in the former pueblo area and by 1712 there were about 80 residents.
+Once New Mexico was in the hands of the Americans, the pueblo started feeling increased pressure and encroachment from incoming Anglo settlers.
 President Abraham Lincoln finally gave the people a land grant and that helped for a while.
 Then in 1908 a severe smallpox epidemic killed the village's last Cacique and the governor left to find work somewhere else.
 That led to the pueblo being abandoned again.
+There were fewer than 20 residents left anyway.

 An Act of Congress in 1933 caused the Bureau of Indian Affairs to publish ads in local newspapers asking for Pojoaque tribal members to return or face complete loss of their heritage.
 The people began to return in 1934 and they successfully became a Federally recognized Indian Reservation again in 1936.